Richard Mockford b. 1802

 In 1863 Richard was on a New York tax list, “Richard Mockford of Brockport, Retail dealer, 6.67 in taxes”.

-A Rochester, NY business directory from 1863 has Richard Mockford listed in the Brockport and Rochester NY sections, as a baker and flour broker.
-The same directory described Batavia and Brockport, both towns where Mockfords lived.
-Batavia was known for its ‘fine wheat’.
-Also in same directory: a House for Idle and Truant Children and the Rochester Home for the Friendless.
+A Rochester, NY business directory from 1863 has Richard Mockford listed as a baker and flour broker.
+The same directory described Monroe County, the towns of Batavia and Brockport, where the Mockfords lived, known for its ‘fine wheat’.
+Also in the same directory: a House for Idle and Truant Children and the Rochester Home for the Friendless.

 Richard died in 1867, his wife Elizabeth lived 10 more years.
 They both lived to see many grandchildren born in Monroe County, New York including Richard Mockford who made the 1,000 mile journey to Iowa where he married Matilda Flood and they had a child Philippa Mockford, mom of Elizabeth Speedy.